jonas089/DISEQ/README.md

 ![Diseq](https://github.com/jonas089/DISEQ/blob/master/resources/DISEQ/DISEQ1.jpg)

-The brand identity for this project was created by [Imran](https://www.fiverr.com/imranpiash?source=inbox).
+The brand identity for this project was created by [Imran Piash](https://www.fiverr.com/imranpiash?source=inbox).
 Rights have been granted to Jonas Pauli (the developer of this project).

 # DISEQ Proof of Concept: Distributed Message Sequencing
 Diseq is a distributed sequencer built by [Jonas Pauli](https://www.linkedin.com/in/jonas-pauli/), a blockchain research engineer from Switzerland.